MICLab-Unicamp/LobePrior/LOCCA_README.md

+# README — LOCCA: Manual annotations for lung lobes in CT images of patients with cancer and COVID-19

-# README — Dataset and Tools for Medical Image Visualization and Analysis
+## Dataset and Tools for Medical Image Visualization and Analysis

 This repository contains medical image files, annotations, visualization scripts, and a tutorial to assist with data manipulation and analysis.
 The files are organized to support studies and experiments with biomedical imaging, particularly in lung computed tomography (CT).